ashn-dot-dev/sunder/README.md

-**`SUNDER_SYSASM_PATH`** specifies the location of the platform specific `sys.asm` file that defines the program entry point as well as low-level operating system and hardware abstractions when using the NASM backend.
+**`SUNDER_SYSASM_PATH`** specifies the location of the platform specific `sys.asm` file that defines the program entry point as well as low-level operating system and hardware abstractions when compiling with the NASM backend.
 If `SUNDER_SYSASM_PATH` is not set, then the default path is used.

 **`SUNDER_ARCH`** specifies the target architecture to build for.
 Currently, `SUNDER_ARCH=amd64`, `SUNDER_ARCH=arm64`, and `SUNDER_ARCH=wasm32` are